Skip to main content

 Chelsey Hoselton

-“These three young women have made an impact on OSU and on future students they will never know,” said Debbie Nance, assistant director of annual giving programs.
-“Each one of them loves OSU and is very proud of the work they do as student Cowboy Callers.
-They are positive role models for our students; displaying a healthy work ethic and understanding the importance of giving back to OSU.”
+“These three young women have made an impact on OSU and future students they will never know,” said Debbie Nance, assistant director of annual giving programs.
+“Each of them loves OSU and is very proud of their work as student Cowboy Callers.
+They are positive role models for our students, displaying a healthy work ethic and understanding the importance of giving back to OSU.”

 Candace McCreary

-Hoselton, an El Reno, Okla., native, began working as a Cowboy Caller in the OSU Foundation’s telemarketing department in the spring of 2005 and was responsible for raising $41,936 of the total.
+Hoselton, an El Reno, Oklahoma, native, began working as a Cowboy Caller in the OSU Foundation’s telemarketing department in the spring of 2005 and raised $41,936 of the total.

 “We are doing much more than fundraising for the colleges on campus,” Hoselton said.
 “We raise money to help others reach their goals.
-I, myself, have been lucky enough to be a scholarship recipient that was made possible by an alumnus giving back to OSU.”
+I have been lucky enough to be a scholarship recipient, which was made possible by an alumnus giving back to OSU.”

-Hoselton graduated in May from OSU with a degree in communication sciences and disorders and is continuing her education at the University of Tulsa where she will earn a master’s degree in speech pathology.
+Hoselton graduated from OSU in May with a degree in communication sciences and disorders.
+She is continuing her education at the University of Tulsa, where she will earn a master’s degree in speech pathology.

 Sydney Garner

-Overall, $880,583 was raised in fiscal year 2006 by nearly 50 student callers who contacted more than 28,000 alumni and friends who played a significant role in OSU’s annual giving efforts.
-Ten months a year, five days a week OSU students work to raise funds for the university through academic and financial student support.
-Future OSU students will see the results of these collective efforts for many years to come.
+Overall, $880,583 was raised in fiscal year 2006 by nearly 50 student callers who contacted over 28,000 alumni and friends who played a significant role in OSU’s annual giving efforts.
+Ten months a year, five days a week, OSU students work to raise funds for the university through academic and financial student support.
+Future OSU students will see the results of these collective efforts for many years.

 The Oklahoma State University Foundation serves as the private fundraising organization for OSU, as designated by the OSU Regents.
 Its mission is to unite donor and university passions and priorities to achieve excellence.